Zapper-fi/studio-docs/docs/apis/3-pricing-details.md

 You can pay either on-chain, using USDC, or off-chain, using credit cards, debit cards, bank account details, etc.

 ### Paying off-chain
-<b>To pay using a credit card, debit card or bank account, simply [follow this link to our Stripe checkout flow.](https://buy.stripe.com/8wMcPb8fC2jl1wI8wz)</b>
+To pay using a credit card, debit card or bank account, simply **[follow this link to our Stripe checkout flow.](https://buy.stripe.com/8wMcPb8fC2jl1wI8wz)**

 Once the purchase is completed, we will credit your API key with the corresponding amount of API points purchased.